Juanjdurillo/scalable-deep-learning-in-science/index.md

 ## Scalable Deep Learning In Science: From Development to Production

-This page aims at collect some material samples used by the presenters in the past.
-The content linked in this page is not the final material, yet the final material will be mainly based in the content linked here.
+This page aims at collect some material samples used by the presenters in the past. *The content linked in this page is not the final material*, yet the final material will be mainly based in the content linked here.

-Examples of these materials can be found in the followin links:
+Examples of these materials can be found in the following links:

 * [Getting started with Deep Learning: A gentle introduction and working example](https://syncandshare.lrz.de/getlink/fiBhhAWsBe4N6aZ1RJw7jsvS/combiomed.seminar.slides.pdf)